On the Nonasymptotic Bounds of Joint Source-Channel Coding with Hierarchical Sources: Problem Formulation and Important Notations

 \subsection{System Model}

-In this paper, we consider a single-shot SeCom system in a JSCC framework as illustrated in Fig. \ref{Sys}.
-The system involves a pair of correlated sources $(S,X)$ with joint distribution $P_{S,X}$.
+{ In this paper, we consider a single-shot JSCC with hierarchical sources as illustrated in Fig. \ref{Sys}.
+The system involves a pair of correlated sources $(S,X)$ with joint distribution $P_{SX}$.
 The semantic information is embodied in the intrinsic state $S$, which is unobservable but can be inferred only from the observable data source $X$.
-The encoder only accesses $X$ and generates a codeword $Y$, then $Y$ is transmitted over a given channel according to the transition probability $P_{Z|Y}$.
+The encoder only accesses $X$ and generates a codeword $Y$, and $Y$ is transmitted over a given channel according to the transition probability $P_{Z|Y}$.
 After receiving the channel output $Z$, the decoder has two tasks: reproducing the intrinsic state block as $\hat{S}$ under a state distortion measure $\mathsf{d}_s(s,\hat{s})$, and reproducing the extrinsic observation block as $\hat{X}$ under an observation distortion measure $\mathsf{d}_x(x,\hat{x})$.
-The corresponding distortion measure functions are defined as
+The corresponding distortion measure functions are defined as } For any given positive real number tuple $(\mathsf{D}_s,\mathsf{D}_x)$, we denote the event of excess distortion as